Accreditation Overview for EE-12 Schools

 If looking to maintain your current candidate or accredited status, schools can use the following links:

 If looking to learn more about ACSI's accreditation process, please continue reading below, contact the appropriate Accreditation Team based on the location of your school, or take our Accreditation Quiz.
+(Note, if your school does not meet the initial eligibility requirements, including the minimum enrollment, then you may be eligible for our Steps to School Improvement program.)

 Steps to School Improvement (a Pre-Accreditation Program)